Gel Electrophoresis of Proteins

 In a gel matrix, if a gradient is established in which antibody concentration decreases linearly in a given direction while antigen concentration increases in the same direction, a precipitate will form a band perpendicular to this direction at the point of approximately equal concentration.
 This is the basis of both immunodiffusion and immunoelectrophoresis.
 In both techniques, a gradient of antigen, or of antibody and antigen, establishes a line of precipitate in the gel.
 The position of the line is indicative of the concentration of antigen or antibody in the sample and may be calibrated against standards.
 The figures below show different variations of the immunodiffusion assay.

 Radial Immuno Diffusion

-Mixtures containing multiple antigen species which cross react with the same antiserum may be analyzed by running them first on an analytical gel, then cutting a strip from that gel and laying it in a slit cut into the immuno-electrophoresis gel to form a large well.
-The result is a pattern which shows the positions of strongly reacting antigen species.
+Mixtures containing multiple antigen species which cross-react with the same antiserum may be analyzed by running them first on an analytical gel, then cutting a strip from that gel and laying it in a slit cut into the immuno-electrophoresis gel to form a large well.
+The result is a pattern that shows the positions of strongly reacting antigen species.

 NEXT TOPIC: Isoelectric Focusing

 - Sample Preparation for SDS-PAGE

 - Measuring Molecular Weight with SDS-PAGE

 - Gel Electrophoresis of RNA & Post Electrophoretic Analysis